SemanticMediaWiki/SemanticMediaWiki/src/Elastic/docs/config.md

 }
 </pre>

-The profile is loaded last and will override any default or individual settings made to `$smwgElasticsearchConfig`.
+The profile is loaded at the end of the configuration stack and will override any default or individual settings made to `$smwgElasticsearchConfig`.

 [es:conf]: https://www.elastic.co/guide/en/elasticsearch/reference/6.1/system-config.html
 [es:conf:hosts]: https://www.elastic.co/guide/en/elasticsearch/client/php-api/6.0/_configuration.html#_extended_host_configuration